Sam M. Fleming

 Sam M. Fleming (1908–2000) was an American banker, chief executive and philanthropist.
 As president and chairman of the Third National Bank of Nashville from 1950 to 1973, he financed many publicly traded corporations as well the country music industry.

 Biography

 Early life

 Samuel M. Fleming was born in 1908 in Franklin, Tennessee.
 His great-grandfather, Newton Cannon (1781–1841), served as the Governor of Tennessee from 1835 to 1839, as was his great-granduncle, Aaron V. Brown (1795–1859), from 1845 to 1847.
-He graduated from Battle Ground Academy in Franklin, Tennessee in 1924 and from Vanderbilt University in Nashville, Tennessee in 1928.
+He graduated from Battle Ground Academy in Franklin, Tennessee in 1924 and from Vanderbilt University in Nashville, Tennessee in 1928 where he was a member of the Sigma Alpha Epsilon fraternity.

 Career

 Fleming started his career at the New York Trust Company in New York City.
-However, after the Wall Street Crash of 1929, he returned to Tennessee.
+However, after the Wall Street crash of 1929, he returned to Tennessee.